collectionslab/collectionslab.github.io/pages/resources.md

 ### Request collections data

 Users can request metadata for certain collections published via UCLA Digital Collections, Calisphere, and other projects such as the International Digital Ephemera (IDEP) Project.
 To request collection data for a specific collection, please complete the [Collections Data Request Form](...).
+[Form coming soon!]